 The Project Transformation Grant is intended to have a substantial impact on an organization’s ability to complete a significant trail development or improvement project.
 These funds, where appropriate, will serve as a catalyst to start such large projects and could be used to leverage other funding sources through matching opportunities.
 Activities may include, but are not limited to: new trail construction, trail facility/infrastructure (e.g., trailheads, bathrooms), land acquisition, trail signage, improvements to existing trails and significant maintenance tasks.

 - While applications for projects on rail-trails and rails-with-trails will be given preference, rail-trail designation is not a requirement.
-However, the trail must serve or plan to serve multiple user types (e.g., bicycling, walking/hiking) and be considered a trail, greenway, multi-use trail or shared-use path.
+However, the trail must serve or plan to serve multiple user types (e.g., bicycling, walking/hiking or horseback riding) and be considered a trail, greenway, multi-use trail or shared-use path.